-Best known as a public artist, John Pitman Weber has led and co-led mosaic, concrete relief, and painted murals for over 40 years, in Chicago, New York City, Los Angeles, Minneapolis, Paris, France, and Managua, Nicaragua.
-During summer 2010 he served as a Cultural Envoy to Spain, working with La Ciudad Pintada in Vitoria-Gasteiz,Alava, Spain.
-He has co-created major mosaic commissions for Broward County, Florida (2009) libraries and for Spencer, Iowa, the latter as part of Artists and Communities, America Creates for the Millennium.
-In 2010, he led students in the creation of 12 panels of mosaic for Elmhurst College.
-He has led many workshops and lectured in Mexico, France, Britain, and Beligium.
+Best known as a public artist, John Pitman Weber led and co-led mosaic, concrete relief, and painted murals for over 40 years, in Chicago, New York City, Los Angeles, Minneapolis, Paris, France, and Managua, Nicaragua.
+During summer 2010 he served as a Cultural Envoy to Spain, working with La Ciudad Pintada in Vitoria-Gasteiz, Spain.
+He co-created major mosaic commissions for Broward County, Florida (2009) libraries and for Spencer, Iowa, the latter as part of Artists and Communities, America Creates for the Millennium.
+In 2010, he led students in the creation of 12 panels of mosaic for Elmhurst College, now Elmhurst University.
+He also led workshops and lectured in Mexico, France, Britain, and Belgium.

 Weber continues active in the studio, painting, drawing and printmaking.
 He has participated in major international and national travelling shows, including the Museum of Modern Art’s “Committed to Print,” the Jewish Museum’s “Bridges and Boundaries,” Berlin’s “Kunst und Krieg,” the recent “Poetic Dialogue Project,” and “Windows and Mirrors,” from the AFSC, that traveled nationally.